eawww/MeetHooks/Outline.md

 ## Why?
 - It's annoying/difficult/occasionally impossible to re-use stateful logic between components.
-  - Complex components can be ludicrously difficult understand just by reading the code.
+  - Complex components can be ludicrously to difficult understand just by reading the code.
     - Component lifecycle methods usually contain messes of unrelated code with actually related code in other lifecycle methods and it's hard to break them apart.
   - Classes are confusing and weird in JavaScript (for people and machines)
     - They work differently than in other languages, creating an additional barrier to entry.